Future of Interior Design

-It’s 2016 and smart homes are everywhere.
+Smart homes are already everywhere.
 Barely a day goes by without one of the tech giants releasing a new gadget designed to make our homes more connected.
-Just last month, Google Home was unveiled – a smarthome control centre that acts as a personal assistant, alarm and speaker rolled into one.
+Google Home has already been around for years now – a smarthome control centre that acts as a personal assistant, alarm and speaker rolled into one.
 Speak to your Google Home device and it will turn up your heating, turn off your television, or remind you about upcoming appointments.

 In the near future, experts predict that smarthomes will go much further than just standalone devices.
 Smart interiors will be built into the very structure of our homes.
 For example, Italian design company Tipic are pioneering smart kitchen integrations with their revolutionary Tulèr kitchen worktop.
 Built from a slab of quartz composite, the smart work surface includes a sink that appears as you wave your hand over a sensor.
 Wave again, and the sink rises to create the illusion of a perfectly flush, uninterrupted work surface once again.